 IF you have already done the individual once-a-week Brain Trainings with the students during the week, then you can follow this schedule for your Friday reading session:

-Step 2: Oral Phonics practice
+Step 2: Oral Phonics practice...(as in Option #2)

-Step 3: Sight Word introduction
+Step 3: Sight Word introduction.... (as in Option #1)

-Step 4: Pre-Reading
+Step 4: Pre-Reading.... (as in Option #1)